jfpsf/flurry-phonegap-plugin/README.md

 1. Call the startSession() method, with your app key, after the device is ready
 2. Call the other Flurry methods as appropriate.
+3. In Android, call flurry.endSession when the app is paused and again call flurry.startSession when the app resumes, or it won't log the session.
+4. In IOS, setSessionReportsOnCloseEnabled and setSessionReportsOnPauseEnabled to log the session.

 ## Contributors